francescoignaziore/francescoignaziore/README.md

 -⚡ In my github repo you will find:

-* Projects on natural language processing related topics, from topic event detections to sentiment analysis.
+* Projects on natural language processing , from event detection to sentiment analysis.
-* Some of my previous works related to inferential statistical and generalized linear models.
+* Some of my previous works related to inferential statistics and generalized linear models.
-* Univeristy assignments, programming tasks and their deliverables.
+* University assignments, programming tasks and their deliverables.

 <!-- Tech Stack -->